PCL ROS Integration

 We might be able to make that change in-place, I didn't try it yet.

 The headers could certainly be moved to a separate folder so as not to gunk up the include directory, all the places they're referenced would just need to change.

-#10 Updated by Jack O'Quin almost 2 years ago
+#10 Updated by Jack O'Quin about 2 years ago

 For maintainability, I would like to see a much smaller version of this patch.